amusecode/SeBa/README.md

-SeBa is a package of semi-analytical formulae which covers all phases of evolution from the zero-age main-sequence up to and including remnant phases.
-It is valid for masses in the range 0.01-1000 Msun with variable metallicity.
+SeBa is a software package to simulate the evolution of single and binary stars from the zero-age main-sequence up to and including remnant phases.It is valid for masses in the range 0.01-100 Msun with variable metallicity.
-SeBa includes prescriptions for mass loss by stellar winds, supernova and supports binary evolution.
+SeBa includes prescriptions for mass loss by stellar winds, supernova and binary interactions.

 This document contains following parts: